-- Upload and post assignments, links, websites, files and the syllabus in Content (D2L) or Modules (Canvas). - Send e-mail to individual students, groups of students, or the entire class.
-(D2L) When you send to multiple students, the other student e-mail addresses are blocked so there are no privacy violations.
-(Canvas, choose "send individual emails" for the same feature) - Check on student access.
-Classlist (D2L) People (Canvas) Next to each student's name in your class you can see the last time they logged in.
-This is useful if you want to be sure students received your announcements or assignments. - Contact the Instructional Technologist/Designers on Campus to learn more about web enhancing in D2L /Canvas including using grades/gradebook, discussions and plagiarism detection tools.
+- Post an announcement for the class Announcements using Canvas. - Upload and post assignments, links, websites, files and the syllabus in Canvas modules. - Send e-mail to individual students, groups of students, or the entire class.
+When you send a message to multiple students, the other student e-mail addresses are blocked so there are no privacy violations. - Check on student access in People (Canvas).
+Next to each student's name in your class you can see the last time they logged in.
+This is useful if you want to be sure students received your announcements or assignments. - Contact the Instructional Technologist/Designers on Campus to learn more about web enhancing in Canvas including using grades/gradebook, discussions and plagiarism detection tools.